5 Signs That You're Deficient in Omega-3 and Omega-6 Fatty Acids

 No matter what weight-loss diet you are on, you should never completely exclude the consumption of fats.
 Especially omega-3 and omega-6 fatty acids.

 One of the other issues this can cause is an acute lack of energy.

 A large number of your calories should come from healthy fats, so it is essential to include them in your meals every day in reasonable quantities.

 When we say inflammatory diseases, we are talking about rheumatoid arthritis, for example.

-The main virtue of foods rich in Omega 3 fatty acids is that they relieve inflamed joints and morning stiffness.
-They reduce swelling and pain, acting as effective natural anti-inflammatories.
+The main virtue of foods rich in omega-3 fatty acids is that they can relieve inflamed joints and morning stiffness.
+They may help reduce swelling and pain, and can potentially be effective natural anti-inflammatories.